Jump to:

 Why head out when you can have the best pub in the neighbourhood right in your own garden?
 This is like owning a wine cellar, but more functional, and way more fun.
 Plus, in the privacy of your own home, you don’t have to worry about other pubgoers.

 Make the space ideal for a night of fun while enjoying a drink or two or more.
-Furnish it with a bar counter—take a cue from the BillyOh Nightjar Bar.
+Furnish it with a bar counter, and add a fridge if you can.

 Read this guide for more tips: Garden Bar Inspiration for Your Backyard Oasis